 I kid you not.
 Avocado not only works as a component of chocolate pudding, the result tastes great.
 I don’t make chocolate desserts for their health benefits, but in this case the nutritional benefits of avocados are a bonus: fiber, Vitamins C and K, and folate.

 With an immersion blender and a microwave, you can make this chocolate pudding in 5 minutes.
 If you don’t have either one of those gadgets, you can still make it in minutes.
 Either way, it’s still the easiest chocolate pudding ever, not to mention a rather elegant dessert.

-- Microwave the chocolate chips.
-(In my microwave, it took about 1 minute 45 seconds at half power, but the timing and power depend on your microwave.)
+I melt my chocolate chips in a microwave, which took about 1 minute 45 seconds at half power, but the timing and power depend on your microwave.

 Like microwave mini-chocolate cheesecakes, this dessert that can be made for a single chocoholic or a party of them.
 If you want to make a larger batch, doubling the recipe is about the limit for an immersion blender (at one time), but you could do more in a large size food processor.

 Did I mention that Norman is a real ladies man?
 Here he is, at his party with one of his grandaughters and two friends.
 I look forward to celebrating many more good times with him – and to providing him samples of what I call “Norman’s chocolate pudding.”
 Move over My-T-fine.

 By the way, if you enjoy this chocolate avocado pudding, you might also like the mousse version.